gunthercox/Salvius/README.md

 ## Development: [![Build Status](https://travis-ci.org/gunthercox/Salvius.png?branch=master)](https://travis-ci.org/gunthercox/Salvius)

-I am currently working on implementing AJSON to interact with the arduino boards via api.
-This will be much simpler and more efficient than using the java library.

 Check out what the interface looks like on the gh-pages branch: [http://gunthercox.github.io/Salvius/](http://gunthercox.github.io/Salvius/)

 ### Tools and libraries included in this project